gaspard/lucy-library/documentation/tasks/basic3DScene.md

 [ three.WebGLRenderer ]
 ```

-This simply adds a canvas inside the `#screen` element and creates a WebGL renderer with the proper screen size.
+This adds a canvas inside the `#screen` element and creates a WebGL renderer with the proper screen size.
 This block also creates a default [perspective camera](http://threejs.org/docs/#Reference/Cameras/PerspectiveCamera) with the following settings:

 * 60° vertical field of view.
 * aspect ratio synced to the screen dimension.